 - Two (2) units of a foreign language

 High school transcripts and official score reports are required for the evaluation of academic qualifications.

 The College’s mission is to serve students of academic promise with limited financial means which requires the Office of Admissions to assess an applicant’s financial eligibility.
 All students are required to submit the FAFSA to complete an application file and students who qualify for the Federal Pell Grant typically meet the College’s financial eligibility requirement.
-Many factors are considered when determining a student’s financial eligibility, primarily using the FAFSA, but in some cases a student may be required to submit a Financial Resource Questionnaire or Non-Custodial Financial Questionnaire to ultimately determine an applicant’s financial eligibility.
+Many factors are considered when determining a student’s financial eligibility, primarily using the FAFSA, but in some cases a student may be required to submit a Financial Resource Questionnaire, Non-Custodial Financial Questionnaire, Self-Employed/Business Owner Questionnaire or additional documentation to ultimately determine an applicant’s financial eligibility.

 We provide a Financial Eligibility Quick Estimator to help applicants and families determine if they will meet the College’s financial eligibility requirement.
 We highly recommend using the estimator before a student applies or visits campus.

 Berea College begins reviewing completed application files in November and continues until the end of March, or until spaces are full.
 Review of transfer applicants begins in February and concludes in March.

 Application Deadlines for Freshmen